bjoern-sellnau/vaccine/README.md

 to JavaScript's modularity problem that works by injecting a small script into your code (like how a vaccine uses a virus).
 It is small enough to be used in libraries, so that library developers do not have to depend on the application using it.
 Vaccine includes support for Node/CommonJS modules.
+It also handles library-to-library or application-to-library "requires".

 Simple Install
 --------------